composablehorizons/compose-unstyled/docs/scroll-area.md

 ---
-title: Unstyled Jetpack Scroll Area component (with Scrollbars)
+title: Scroll Area (with Scrollbars)
 description: Scroll Area can be used to add Scrollbars to any scrollable components.
 ---